If you’ve recently received a hepatitis C diagnosis, it’s understandable to feel frightened or alone. But you’re far from alone. About

 You take the new antiviral drugs for 8 to 12 weeks.
 The goal is to make sure all of the virus has cleared from your body.

 Yes.
-New drug treatments cure more than of people with chronic hepatitis C.
+New drug treatments cure more than

 You’re considered cured when you take a blood test three months after you finish treatment that shows no signs of the virus.
 This is called a sustained virologic response (SVR).